B0neShAd0w/Hacktoria/Where’s Klumgongyn?.md

 ![image](https://user-images.githubusercontent.com/117080369/205294799-fb63011c-8612-4407-ac9a-58037517edaa.png)

-Okay, now down to business, where is the location?
+Okay, now down to business, where is the location we are looking for?

 We know that there is a Mosque in the background with a long straight road, we also think we need to find a Cafe of sorts, let's have a look around and see if anything jumps out...